 Do you wake yourself snoring?
 Does your sleeping partner complain about you odd, choppy breathing?
 Do you ever wake up choking or gasping for air?
 If so, you probably never thought to talk about the problem with Dr. Pointer.
-Well, you should.
+We believe that you should.

-Dr. Pointer can prescribe a comfortable oral appliance, a night guard, that holds the lower jaw in proper position while you sleep.
+Dr. Pointer can prescribe a comfortable oral appliance, which is a nightguard that holds the lower jaw in proper position while you sleep.
 This may eliminate your sleep disorder and restore the fulfilling, restful sleep your body needs to function properly.
 In some cases, Dr. Pointer refers patients to a sleep lab for clinical diagnosis.
-Talk with him about your sleep problem the next time you visit.
-A simple night guard may provide you with sweet dreams.
+Talk with him about your sleep problems the next time you visit.
+A simple nightguard may provide you with sweet dreams.